AgileMotionTeam/IPSM-Bench/README.md

 # IPSM-Bench: A New Intermediate Phase Segmentation Benchmark in Microstructure Images of Zinc-based Absorbable Biomaterials

-This repository contains the dataset of microstructural images of zinc-based absorbable biomaterials.
-(IJCAI 2026) [[arXiv](https://arxiv.org/pdf/2606.11001)]
+This repository contains IPSM-Bench, a high-quality dataset for intermediate phase segmentation in zinc alloy microstructures.
+(IJCAI 2026)
+[[arXiv](https://arxiv.org/pdf/2606.11001)]